TheonlyIcebear/Bloxflip-Smart-Bet/README.md

 # Bloxflip Smart Bet
 A program that uses real statistics to choose the best times to bet on BloxFlip's crash gamemode. https://bloxflip.com/crash.
-THIS DOES NOT PREDICT WHEN ITS GOING TO CRASH, THATS IMPOSSIBLE.
+THIS DOES NOT PREDICT WHEN ITS GOING TO CRASH.
 Instead it just compares many games to see what the chances are of reaching a certain multiplier and if the chances are high enough it places the bet.
 # Configuration and set up
 To edit the configuration simply go into the config.json file.
 - The multiplier is the point at which the program will auto bet at